Getting as close as legally possible to

 As we gained elevation, we could occasionally see Griffith Observatory sitting regally on a hilltop with downtown Los Angeles visible in the distance.

-About half-way to our destination, our trail changed from dusty dirt to a paved road.
+About three quarters of the way to our destination, our trail changed from dusty dirt to a paved road.
 The road wrapped around the north side of Mount Lee.
 We looked out over Burbank where we could see Forest Lawn cemetery, Walt Disney Studios, and NBC Studios.

 Finally, we continued around to the south side of Mount Lee and photographed Flat Matthew with the backside of the famous Hollywood Sign.

-Two years later, when “Real Matthew” visited Los Angeles, I took him on that same trail to see the Hollywood Sign.
+Two years later, when “Real Matthew” visited Los Angeles, I took him to see the Hollywood Sign.
 Although Matthew’s visit to Southern California included many exciting adventures, he told me that Hollywood Sign Hike was his favorite!

 Jen (California, USA)